janbaer/presentations/serviceworker/serviceworker.md

 - Better alternative to [AppCache](https://www.html5rocks.com/en/tutorials/appcache/beginner/)
 - Similiar to [Webworkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)
 - Runs in a separate thread in the browser (No access to the DOM)
+- Communicates with the UI thread via messages **client.postMessage**

 ---